puppetlabs/design-system/CONTRIBUTING.md

 1. If you haven't already done so, run `npm link` in this directory.
 2. Run `npm run watch` to build the module and rebuild on any change.
-3. For any project in which UI Components is a dependency, you can UI Components to see your changes reflected in the parent.
+3. For any project in which UI Components is a dependency, you can link UI Components to see your changes reflected in the parent.
 In the parent project, run `npm link @puppet/insights-ui-components`.
 Make sure you're using the same version of Node.js in both projects.

 ## Testing and linting